carpentries/community-engagement/glossary.md

 #### Lesson Program

-collection of lessons which comprise one or more Carpentries workshops and the leadership guiding their development and implementation; [lesson programs are described in further detail in The Carpentries Handbook](https://docs.carpentries.org/topic_folders/governance/lesson-program-policy.html#lesson-programs_)
+collection of lessons i.e Data Carpentry, Library Carpentry and Software Carpentry lessons) which comprise one or more Carpentries workshops and the leadership guiding their development and implementation; [lesson programs are described in further detail in The Carpentries Handbook](https://docs.carpentries.org/topic_folders/governance/lesson-program-policy.html#lesson-programs_)

 #### Lesson Program Governance Committee